ProtoconNet/protocon-general-doc/docs/api/rapi.rst

 /builder/operation/sign
 '''''''''''''''''''''''''''''''''''''''''''''''''''

-* It returns the operation message with new operation hash.
+* It returns the operation message with a new operation hash.
-* It automatically fills ``hash`` of the operation with a newly generated operation hash.
+* It automatically fills ``hash`` of the operation with the newly generated operation hash.
 * So the request operation message is available even though it doesn't have operation hash.

 +----------------------------------+--------+